chrisjonesBSU/cecam-mosdef-workshops/README.md

 ## Use Locally:
 If you are on a MacOS or Linux machine, and already have the anaconda package manager installed, you can choose to build the environment and run the notebooks locally.
+It is possible that the notebooks run faster locally than using Binder.
+If you are on Windows and want to use run these locally, you will have to use Windows Subsystem for Linux (WSL).

 In your terminal run: